This post was written in response to a request by a visitor. Axis Legal Counsel regularly updates our FAQs to respond to visitor or client requests.

 ► About Us

 AXIS Legal Counsel’s provides legal advice to numerous businesses throughout California with a variety of legal matters, including employment, employee relationships, labor law, and wage/hour matters, as well as compliance with California’s numerous employment and labor laws.
 We have assisted clients develop employment policies, become compliant with California’s wage and hour laws, prepare employee handbooks, management agreements, employment agreements, independent contractor agreements, and numerous similar labor law and employment legal matters.
 We have also represented clients in litigation matters involving employee and independent contractor disputes, mediations, lawsuits, and arbitrations.
-For information on retaining AXIS Legal Counsel to represent your business in connection with any legal matter, contact info@axislc.com or call (213) 403-0130 for a confidential consultation.
+For information on retaining AXIS Legal Counsel to represent your business in connection with any legal matter, contact info@axislc.com for a confidential consultation.